mhdehshiri/mhdehshiri.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Causal structure learning
   - Identifiable Representation learning
+  - Experimental Design
   - Trustworthy ML
-  - Bayesian Statistics

 # Education to show in About widget
 education: